Wednesday, November 27, 2024

 Viral videos were found to be deepfakes.

-A couple of videos, purportedly showing X (formerly Twitter) owner Elon Musk endorsing cryptocurrency by holding a “special giveaway event for all crypto fans”, has gone viral across social media.
+A slew of videos, purportedly showing X (formerly Twitter) owner Elon Musk endorsing cryptocurrency by holding a “special giveaway event for all crypto fans”, have gone viral across social media.
 “I am giving away 5,000 Bitcoin and 100,000 Ethereum,” Musk appears to say in the videos, both of them 26 seconds long.

 The archived versions of the posts can be seen here and here.